-Gone are the days where you keep all your contacts in business card binders and all of your client files in alphabetized manila folders.
+Gone are the days when you keep all your contacts in business card binders and all of your client files in alphabetized manila folders.
 Now, database programs take that work off your hands and offer a more complex, more searchable way to store important names, addresses, and project details.

 Database software is the bread-and-butter of your business.
 Customer data management can help you sort, search, and select clients that you have had previous contact with.
 Databases can also help you collect and act on sales leads.
 How you manage your clients and contacts will have lasting effects on the success or failure of your business.